Puppet-Finland/ansible-collection-puppeteers-robot/roles/robot_controller/README.md

 Mandatory variables are:

 * *robot_controller_user_password*: password for the robot user on the host
-* *robot_controller_deployment_key*: SSH key used to fetch Robot scripts from a remote Git repository
+* *robot_controller_deployment_key*: private SSH key used by the robot user to fetch Robot scripts from a remote Git repository
+* *robot_controller_authorized_keys*: public SSH keys for logging in to the host as the robot user

 Some variables are optional: